snekaC2024/Counter_JS_Project1/README.md

 # 100 Days 100 JavaScript Projects 💯
+Day 1 - Simple Counter

 Hi!
 I'm Sneka and this is my journey of building
 **100 simple JavaScript projects in 100 days**.